LorenVanderbilt/letsPetAnimals/README.md

 ## Usage

-- Select an animal and then swipe down on the animal to hear them react.
+- Select an animal and then pet (swipe down on) the animal to hear them react.